DJRGVC/ditto-nocturne/reports/bc_nocturne.md

 ```

 At its core, it looks like a driver issue, specifically with regards to running visualizations.
 However, after trying various hacky recommendations from Stack Overflow, I was not able to figure it out.

+## Looking Forward

+The updated source code can be found on the [GitHub Repo](https://github.com/cpondoc/ditto-nocturne).
+With the remaining time I have left, training the agents and visualizing the rollouts within the world model seems like a solvable goal within the next couple of days, and I'm working with Branton to continue improving the Nocturne World Model.